-Yellowstone’s Geysers and Mudpots
+Yellowstone’s Amazing Geysers and Mudpots

 While Old Faithful is the most famous geyser in Yellowstone, it is far from the only one.
 What makes Yellowstone such a unique place is its many geysers, mudpots, fumaroles, hot springs, and other unique geological features.
 A collapsed volcanic caldera forms the center of the park, and underneath the ground the heat creates the amazing features which Yellowstone is famous for.